Constitution of the Professional Historians’ Association of New Zealand/Aotearoa Incorporated

 a.
 An Annual General Meeting shall be held at a date and place decided by the Committee.

 b.
-The business shall comprise receipt of the minutes of the previous Annual General Meeting; a report or reports from the Committee on the Association’s activities since the previous Annual General Meeting; approval of the Association’s financial statements; the election of officers and Committee members; motions to be considered; and such other matters as may properly be put before the meeting.
+The business shall comprise receipt of the minutes of the previous Annual General Meeting, a report or reports from the Committee on the Association’s activities since the previous Annual General Meeting, a financial statement, the election of officers and Committee members, motions to be considered, and such other matters as may properly be put before the meeting.

 8. Extraordinary General Meeting